sheaconlon/cell_counting2/data/masks_and_counts/readme.md

-# `easy` Dataset
+# `masks_and_counts` Dataset

 ## Summary

-This dataset is composed of some plate images and some masks of those plate images.
+This dataset is composed of some plate images.
+Each plate image has some
+    associated masks and a CFU count.

 ## Organization